dianaliunajar-dot/-marketing-attribution-dashboard-Learning-Material/README.md

 Anyone who wants to understand marketing measurement without paying for enterprise software or sitting through a course:

 - marketers who keep hearing "attribution" and want to actually *get* it,
-- founders and operators deciding where to put their budget,
 - students and career-switchers building real data literacy,
-- and anyone curious about how the expensive tools work underneath.
+- and anyone curious about how the tools work underneath.

 ## What you'll learn